rezarta5/NetDefenders-COMP2152/README.md

     → HTTPS is secure but HTTP should be redirected [+] Port 6379 is closed

+## Vulnerability Report (Wasifa Hossain)

+### Title:
+Server Information Disclosure on api.0x10.cloud

+### Description:
+The target web application exposes server-related information through HTTP response headers such as "Server" and "X-Powered-By".

+This is a security vulnerability because it reveals details about the server software and technologies used.
+Attackers can use this information to identify known vulnerabilities associated with specific versions and launch targeted attacks.

+Therefore, exposing server information increases the risk of exploitation.

+### Proof:
+1. A Python script was used to send a request to the target server.
+2. The response headers were analyzed.
+3. The "Server" or "X-Powered-By" header was found.

+Output:
+VULNERABILITY: Server information exposed → nginx/1.18.0

 ## Target

 - Server: `0x10.cloud` and its subdomains